Disease-resistant pigs latest win for gene editing technology

 An international summit on human gene editing in Washington last week urged caution on human gene editing but said editing genes in human embryos was permissible for research purposes.

-The work on Genus's gene-edited pigs is still at an early stage and Lightner said there were several critical challenges ahead to fully develop and commercialise the technology.
+The work on Genus's gene-edited pigs is still at an early stage and Lightner said there were several critical challenges ahead to fully develop and commercialize the technology.

-Liberum analyst Sophie Jourdier said commercialisation would likely take five years or more but the new resistant pig line would add to Genus's long-term growth prospects, given the economic importance of PRRSv.
+Liberum analyst Sophie Jourdier said commercialization would likely take five years or more but the new resistant pig line would add to Genus's long-term growth prospects, given the economic importance of PRRSv.

 PRRSv affects millions of pigs and costs the swine industry around $700 million a year in the United States and 1.5 billion euros ($1.6 billion) in Europe, according to a 2011 Iowa State University study cited by Genus.